Skip to main content

 When you create a new contact-based workflow in HubSpot, search for Flowella in the trigger selection panel to see all available triggers.
 These fire whenever a specific WhatsApp event occurs and enrol the associated contact into the workflow automatically.

-Form Completed
+Form Completed (inbound)

 This trigger fires when a contact completes a WhatsApp Flow form sent via Flowella.
-It is the most commonly used trigger and forms the backbone of most Flowella automations.You can refine this trigger with the following event properties:
+It is the most commonly used trigger and forms the backbone of most Flowella automations.
+You can refine this trigger with the following event properties:

-• Form Name — filter by a specific form so only completions of that form trigger the workflow
+• Form Name: filter by a specific form so only completions of that form trigger the workflow

-• hs_email — the contact’s email address at the time of the event
+• hs_email: the contact’s email address at the time of the event

-• Occurred at — the date and time the form was completed
+• Occurred at: the date and time the form was completed

-• Source — the source of the form submission
+• Source: the source of the form submission

 Typical use: trigger a follow-up workflow after a customer completes a feedback form, a booking confirmation, a KYC questionnaire, or any other structured data collection flow.

-Message Read
+Message Read (outbound)

 This trigger fires when a contact reads (opens) a WhatsApp message sent through Flowella.
-It is useful for tracking engagement and building conditional logic around message delivery.Typical use: start a follow-up sequence only after confirming the contact has seen your initial message, or flag contacts who have not read a message within a certain timeframe.
+It is useful for tracking engagement and building conditional logic around message delivery.
+Typical use: start a follow-up sequence only after confirming the contact has seen your initial message, or flag contacts who have not read a message within a certain timeframe.

-Message Sent
+Message Sent (outbound)

 This trigger fires when a WhatsApp message is successfully sent to a contact via Flowella.
-This confirms delivery from the Flowella platform rather than receipt by the contact.Typical use: log outbound messaging activity, update CRM properties to record that a message has been dispatched, or start a timer for follow-up actions.
+It confirms dispatch from the Flowella platform rather than receipt by the contact.
+It is most useful as a trigger for sends that originate outside a HubSpot workflow, such as a reply sent by an agent from the Flowella inbox or an automated Flow response, since a workflow already knows about messages it sent itself.
+Typical use: log outbound messaging activity, update CRM properties to record that a message has been dispatched, or start a timer for follow-up actions.

-Using “Delay Until Event” with Flowella triggers
+Using “Delay until event” with Flowella triggers

 One of the most powerful features of combining Flowella with HubSpot is the Delay until event occurs action.
-This allows a workflow to pause and wait for any Flowella event before continuing.For example, you can build a workflow that:
+This allows a workflow to pause and wait for any Flowella event before continuing.
+For example, you can build a workflow that:

 1. Sends a WhatsApp Flow form to a contact